rikosintie/Create-PingInfo/README.md

 I use it during core switch cutovers to make sure that all servers/switches/devices are up after the cutover.

+Usage:
-This script takes the output from a "show cdp neighbor detail | i Dev|IP" and turns it into the strings needed by PingInfoView.
+The script takes the output from a "show cdp neighbor detail | i Dev|IP" and turns it into the strings needed by PingInfoView.

-Exmaple of show cdp neighbor detail | i Dev|IP
+Exmaple of show cdp neighbor detail | i Dev|IP.
+Save this in a file called pinginfo.txt.
 ```
 Device ID: Test-IDFM8-M8-1
   IP address: 192.168.10.90